MacKenzieOBrian/NLtoSQL/LOGBOOK.md

 - Next Steps: Revisit state-of-the-art to add critical discussion; map literature to implementation plan; ensure IEEE style via Zotero; add cover page.

 **Reflection (2025-10-13)**
-Submitting ethics was a major gating step: it forced me to formalise what data I would use and how I would evaluate, and it reduced uncertainty about what I’m “allowed” to do.
+Submitting ethics forced me to formalise what data I would use and how I would evaluate, and it reduced uncertainty about what I’m “allowed” to do.
 The challenge—being too descriptive in state-of-the-art—was a signal that I needed to start writing like an evaluator: comparing trade-offs, not listing methods.
-The most valuable outcome was the emerging bridge between literature and implementation: the work started to shift from “what exists” to “what I will test and why.”
-Zotero’s impact here is easy to underestimate; it’s part of the reproducibility and academic integrity story because it makes source tracking systematic.

 ## 2025-10-20
 - Activities: Refined outline per supervisor comments; added open-source vs proprietary comparison; created SMART objectives and MoSCoW; drafted 13-week timeline; documented evaluation metrics (VA/EX/TS); noted Colab as fallback for hardware limits.